-Reconstruction

-unscrupulous to take advantage of the situation to line their own pockets and to advance in political office.

-Two men of totally different backgrounds happened to find their opportunity to profit in the county seat town of York.
+In the dark days of the Reconstruction era, it was easy for the unscrupulous to take advantage of the situation to line their own pockets and to advance in political office.
+Two men of totally different background, happened to find their opportunity to profit in the county seat town of York.
 Their lives crossed in a strange way.

-The first New York with a good classical education, married, a father, and politically ambitious, joined the Republican Party's radical branch, as he frankly admitted, "to make money out of it."
+The first man, Samuel B. Hall, a native of York with a good classical education, married, a father, and politically ambitious, joined the Republican Party's radical branch, as he frankly admitted, "to make money out of it."